Have you heard that listening to music can benefit your child in a number of ways? That’s because it’s true!

 - Incorporate movement: Listening to songs is great, but adding some clapping, foot tapping or marching increases the level of fun and interest for a child.
 Remember playing Ring Around the Rosie when you were a kid?
 The best part about that song was the part where you got to fall down.

 - Bring in some props: Children at this age have a rich imagination.
 You should let it roam wild by bringing in some props when you’re singing a song.
-You can add stuffed animals, pillows, or anything else you think of (source).
+You can add stuffed animals, pillows, or anything else you think of (6).

-- Bring in the instruments: Babies enjoy their scaled-down versions of instruments like rattles and little pianos with three or four keys.
+- Bring in the instruments: Babies enjoy their scaled-down toy versions of instruments like rattles and little pianos with three or four keys.
 Toddlers are ready for more.
 Give them a makeshift drum or a kazoo as a gift to blow into.

 - Be patient: Kids of this age are going to want to hear their favorite songs repeatedly, so let them.
 The repetition is good because it assists with the learning process you’re going through.